lwaekfjlk/OpenDevin/evaluation/swe_bench/README.md

 # SWE-Bench Evaluation with OpenDevin SWE-Bench Docker Image

+Attention: When continuing running the experiments after breaking down at some point, we need to delete data that has empty generation git patch.
+Otherwise, it would bring us some stucking error like EOF pip install -e .[test] not working error. --> https://github.com/OpenDevin/OpenDevin/issues/2427

 ## Step0: Do not use Conda environment

 Running OpenDevin in the conda would cause long time connection when communicating with the sandbox.
+Otherwise, it would cause source swe_entry longer than 10 minutes error --> https://github.com/OpenDevin/OpenDevin/issues/2273

 ## Step1: Run make build first.
 ```bash